antonfirsov/docs/2015/11-week1/2015-11-30-week-in-dotnet.md

 Of course, if you wrote a great blog post, or just read one, if you want to show a great new contribution, if you've written a useful library, we'd love to hear from you, and feature it on future posts.
-We have an email address that you can use to send us such tips: weekindotnet at Microsoft.
+We have an email address that you can use to send us such tips: weekindotnet at Microsoft, or you can [edit this gist](https://gist.github.com/bleroy/e3263de7a4be4a6a1195/edit) with new links, or you can simply leave us a pointer in the comment section below.

 .NET Core and ASP.NET 5 RC are here!
 ------------------------------------